lesunb/PiStar-PGOM/README.md

          "placeholder": String,
          "checked": Boolean,
          "hide":Boolean,
-         "type": TypesAttributesEnum,
+         "type": TypesAttributesEnum.class,
-         "elementType": ElementTypeEnum,
+         "elementType": ElementTypeEnum.class,
          "childrens": Array<Properties>
     }

-The attribute properties represent the properties displayed in the elements
+The attribute properties represent the properties displayed in the elements.
+ - name : The name of property
+ - value : The value of property
+ - placeholder : The name displayed in input
+ - checked : The boolean that represent the selected input
+ - hide : The boolean that show or hide the property
+ - type: The property type
+ - elementType: The type of element selected
+ - childrens: The childrens of property

 ![envButtons](docs/images/envProperties.png)